ETHSydney/Ethereum-training/solidity/Solidity.md

 }
 ```

-### local variabled
+### Local variables
-Are stored in memory rather than persisted into the contracts storage
+Data is stored in memory rather than persisted into the contracts state.
+That is, it's not saved into the distributed ledgers.

 ### Types
 Solidity is a statically typed language which means the type of data stored in a variable needs to know at compile time.
 This is the opposite todynamically typed languages like JavaScript.